hmqcnoesy/nautilus-hacks/README.md

 select lims_security.get_role_security from dual;
 ```

+(If you don't have a means of connecting to the database other than the Nautilus client, see section
+on "Get Nautilus to cough up unintended data using SQL injection").

 Will give back something like `H7y5bAD1IidlB1YqxVyusw==`, which is the encrypted password.

 Open the .Net IL disassembler, ildasm.exe.
 When Visual Studio is installed, ildasm can be found in a path such as `C:\Program Files (x86)\Microsoft SDKs\Windows\v10.0A\bin\NETFX 4.6.1 Tools`.